-No matter where they work, every single qualified physical therapist must have the right education to be active practitioners.
+No matter where they work, every single qualified physical therapist must have the right education to be an active practitioner.

-The job opportunities for qualified physical therapists are plentiful because the requirement for them is plentiful which has led to more and more routes to becoming a qualified physical therapist.
+The job opportunities for qualified physical therapists are plentiful because the requirement for them is plentiful which has led to more and more routes to becoming qualified physical therapists.